-Mosquito Authority, Mosquito Joe, Mosquito Platoon, Mosquito Shield, Mosquito Squad, and many other companies often imply that the insecticides they spray on yards are safe for everything except mosquitoes.
+Mosquito Authority, Mosquito Joe, Mosquito Platoon, Mosquito Shield, Mosquito Squad, TruGreen, and many other companies often imply that the insecticides they spray on yards are safe for everything except mosquitoes.
+These companies are also very reluctant to reveal what chemicals they use.
 This page contains information on what, exactly, they spray and what effects those chemicals have.

 After a little digging, I think I’ve uncovered most of the active ingredients used by these companies: